JDiaz0523/Psi_analysis/README.md

 ### **var.delay**
 ---
 #### **Description**
 Calculates the variance of a given signal after subtracting progressively delayed copies of itself.
 This function, corresponding to the variance of $\hat{X}$ (ref, Eq.
-4), is primarily intended for demonstrating mathematical concepts through numerical methods (see Notes below).
+4), is primarily intended for demonstrating mathematical concepts through numerical methods.

 #### **Usage**
 ```r